Social Media Addiction in Teens

 When it comes to social media addiction in teens, the problem has been described as both a preoccupation and an obsession.
 According to California based Paradigm Treatment, social media addiction is a behavioural disorder in which teens or young adults become enthralled by social media and are unable to reduce or cease their consumption of online media despite clear negative consequences and severe drawbacks.

-What teen social media addiction looks like
+What social media addiction in teens looks like?

 A teen with a social media addiction has an overwhelming desire to participate in the virtual world.
 The teen will feel internal pressure to check their updates, add new statuses, post a photo, or engage in other online activity.
 A teen addicted to social media will prefer the virtual connections and relationships to those in real life.
 As the teenage years are a pivotal time for social growth in teens, this desire can be harmful as the teen may not develop healthy or appropriate social skills.

-The perils of being on social media
+The perils of being on social media as a teen

 A report of the perils of being on social media was published by CNN Health in an article whose highlights reveal that that some 13-year-olds check their social media 100 times a day.
 “I’d rather not eat for a week than get my phone taken away.
 It’s really bad”, reports 13-year-old Gia.
 “I literally feel like I‘m going to die” says Kyla, another 13-year-old, “When I get my phone taken away, I feel kind of naked.
 I do feel kind of empty without my phone.”